-Qualification criteria for 2021 is different than the criteria for 2020: To qualify for a Regional Championship, horse/rider combinations must earn a total of two qualifying scores, at two different USEF-licensed/USDF-recognized Dressage Competitions, from two different judges, or combination of judges.
-Complete 2021 Program Rules are available on the USDF website.
+To qualify for a Regional Championship, horse/rider combinations must earn a total of two qualifying scores, at two different USEF-licensed/USDF-recognized Dressage Competitions, from two different judges, or combination of judges.
+Complete 2022 Program Rules are available on the USDF website.

 Riding in a Different Region?

 Riders choosing to compete at a Regional Championship outside their home region, must submit a change of region form.
-This form must be submitted with a $25 fee prior to July 1.
-Change of Region Forms may be accepted after July 1 with the appropriate late fee.
-All persons living outside of the United States, who intend to compete in a Regional Championship, must submit a Change of Region form and applicable fee .
+It’s not too late to compete at a Regional Championship other than your home region by completing the Change of Region Form, and submitting the appropriate late fee.
+All persons living outside of the United States, who intend to compete in a Regional Championship, must submit a Change of Region form and applicable fee.
+Change of Region Forms are accepted up to the closing date of the championship region the rider is declaring for.

 How to Get Your Qualifying Scores